 But Tahlequah’s story continues.
 In 2020, when Tahlequah gave birth to Phoenix (J57), scientists witnessed a remarkable event when Southern Residents gathered from near and far to celebrate.
 “It was like a big picnic,” said Ken Balcomb of the Center for Whale Research.

 There are lots of resources available if you’d like to learn more about orcas!
-I share newsy updates on my Facebook page, and you can always link to more information through these wonderful resources:
+Link to more information through these wonderful resources:

 - Explore the Center for Whale Research, an organization dedicated to the study and conservation of the Southern Resident killer whale population in the Pacific Northwest.